pubnub/pubnub-mcp-server/resources/sdk_docs/unity_objects.md

 ### Set channel metadata

-Set metadata for a channel (including Custom).
+Note: Partial updates of Custom are not supported; setting Custom overwrites existing data.
+To add to existing data, fetch, merge client-side, then set.
 Use eTag to avoid overwriting concurrent updates.

-Unsupported partial updates of custom metadata: Writing Custom overwrites existing Custom; read-merge-write or use IfMatchesEtag.

-#### Method(s)
+Methods

 ```
 `1pubnub.SetChannelMetadata()